TimAnthonyAlexander/loom/README.md

 • **Fast Code Indexing** – An embedded ripgrep binary indexes >50k files in seconds with lightweight language statistics.

+• **AI Project Summary** – On first launch Loom asks the LLM for a concise overview of the repository (based on README, config files & structure) and shows this summary at the top of every Chat session.

 • **Multi-Provider LLMs** – Works with OpenAI, Ollama (local), Claude and more (configure in `loom.yaml`).

 • **Context Optimisation** – Automatic summarisation keeps prompts inside model limits without losing history.